JGRennison/OpenTTD-patches/README.md

   * Go to depot and sell vehicle orders. (added in v0.26.0).
   * Order mode to lock timetable wait and travel times against autofill/automate changes. (added in v0.26.0 and v0.27.0 respectively).
   * Settings to allow placing stations and all NewGRF objects under bridges. (added in v0.26.0).
-  * Leave early order timetable flag. (added in v0.27.0).
+  * Leave early and leave early if any/all cargoes fully loaded order timetable flags. (added in v0.27.0 and v0.36.0 respectively).
   * Timetabled wait times at waypoints. (added in v0.27.0).
   * Add setting to enable flipping direction of all train types in depot. (added in v0.27.1).
   * Allow purchasing a region of tiles at once, by dragging, and add a company rate limit for land purchasing (added in v0.29.0).